talyric/pvcglue/README.md

-###
-There is an issue with gem 'tilt', '>=2.0.0', use

-    gem 'tilt', '<2.0.0'

-in your project's Gemfile, as a temporary workaournd.
 # PVC Glue
+###Pico Virtual Cloud

-Pico Virtual Cloud Glue creates a tightly integrated (very small) virtual cloud for your Rails application.
+The "glue" that creates a tightly integrated (and very small) virtual cloud for your Rails applications.

-An opinionated cloud application manager for Rails applications using your own servers.
+PVC Glue is an cloud application manager for Rails applications using your own (virtual) servers.

+PVC Glue was developed as a professional grade replacement for Heroku (and others).

 ![pvcglue diagram](/../master/images/pvcglue.png?raw=true "PVC Glue Server Diagram")